-To compensate for this, laptop manufacturers throttle down their components’ performance when the particular component is starting to get too warm.
+To compensate for this failure risk, a laptop automatically throttles down its components’ performance when the particular component is starting to get too warm.

-The result is that compact, high-performance laptops don’t always perform up to their potential.
-Sure, this micro laptop might have a Core i9 processor, but it’s not going to be running full-bore all the time because it gets too hot too quickly.
+The result is that compact, high-performance laptops don’t always perform up to their theoretical and advertised potential.
+Sure, this micro laptop might have a Core i9 processor, but it’s not going to be running full-speed all the time because it gets too hot too quickly.

-For more portability, a 14-15-inch screen will still get the job done, and be lightweight at that.
+For more portability, a 14-15-inch laptop will still get the job done, and be lightweight at that.

-Thankfully, graphic design doesn’t generally put a lot of demand on your CPU.
+Thankfully, graphic design doesn’t generally put a lot of strain on your CPU.
 The main difference in performance will generally come down to loading times.
-That said, a hotter laptop will end up failing sooner.
+That said, a hotter laptop will end up throttling sooner.

-Also, don’t forget to look at the keyboard.
-If you’re fond of shortcuts, a small laptop with no function keys or Number-Pad can hinder your productivity.
+Also, don’t forget to look at – and optimally, test – the keyboard.
+If you’re fond of shortcuts, a small laptop with no function keys or Numbers-Pad can hinder your productivity.

 This is another good reason to consider at least a mid-sized laptop.